 Soft tissue injuries are superficial or deep lacerations on the face.
 These injuries are typically not life-threatening but require sutures to heal properly.
 While minimizing scarring is an important consideration, your oral and maxillofacial surgeon will focus on examining possible damage to facial nerves, salivary glands, and salivary ducts.

 A more severe form of facial trauma, bone injuries require immediate treatment to prevent the condition from worsening.
-Unlike fractures in other parts of the body, facial fractures cannot be immobilized in a cast to heal.
+Unlike fractures in other body parts, facial fractures cannot be immobilized in a cast to heal.
 Instead, treatment will be adapted to the specific location and severity of the injury.
 Methods to treat bone injuries include:

 - Wiring the jaws together when the upper and/or lower jaw is broken.